NVIDIA/NeMo-RL/docs/debugging.md

 context.py_executable = " ".join(self.nsight_cmd) + " python"
 ```

-This hardcoded `" python"` instead of preserving the actual Python executable path that should be used.
+This hardcoded `" python"` instead of correctly preserving the intended Python executable path.

 #### The Fix

-We patch this line to preserve the original `context.py_executable`:
+To fix this problem, we patched the following line to preserve the original `context.py_executable`:

 ```python
 context.py_executable = " ".join(self.nsight_cmd) + f" {context.py_executable}"
 ```

-#### Where We Apply the Patch
+#### Where We Applied the Patch

 We applied this patch in two locations to cover different deployment scenarios: